Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Sometimes these obsessions can lead to intense feelings of distress and danger, which can cause symptoms of lightheadedness, rapid heart rate, shallow breathing, headache, and difficulty concentrating.
 In turn, these sensations may be interpreted as signs of psychosis, making fears even more intense.

-Common triggers for people with a fear of psychosis in OCD include:
+Common triggers for people with a fear of psychosis:

 • Hearing about stories of individuals who had a psychotic break or psychosis